leecher1337/ntvdmx64/readme.txt

    It is planned to continue development on this source tree as of Feb/2020
    Build instructions in: doc\minnt.txt

+To make building easier, there is an automated build system available.
+Please refer to doc\autobuild.txt for details.

 In case you want a fully compiled build, I recommend Googling for ntvdmx64